-We monitor teaching and learning in the same way as we do all the other subjects that we teach in the school.
+We monitor teaching and learning in the same way as we do all the other subjects that we teach.
 The Executive Headteacher reports to the governing board on the progress of children in French in the same way as in any other subject.

-Modern Foreign Language Policy Reviewed by: Ms Rachel Whitley Summer 2020

-Policy Accepted by Staff: Summer 2020Policy accepted by governors: Summer 2020

-Policy Review Date: Summer 2023
+Modern Foreign Language Policy Reviewed by Miss Jodie Elliot Summer 2023 Policy Accepted by Staff: Summer 2023 Policy Review Date: Summer 2026